-Getting Started: An Initial Consultation for an Eyelid Lift at New Jersey’s Fresh Face & Eye
+Getting Started: An Initial Consultation for an Eyelid Lift at Fresh Face & Eye

-Every procedure begins with an initial consultation at Dr. Purewal’s New Jersey practice.
+Every procedure begins with an initial consultation at Dr. Purewal’s practice.
 To schedule a consultation with her at Fresh Face & Eye, please call (973)635-4000.

 Once Dr. Purewal understands the changes that the patient wants her to make during the blepharoplasty, she examines the patient’s eyes and facial features.